-Numeric variables: You guessed it.
+You guessed it.
 Numeric variables are those with numbers as values.
 In general, there are two types: integers and decimals.
 Integer variables are those that can only be a whole number, at least so far as your data set is concerned.
 Calendar years, for example, can only be whole numbers.
-Test scores are often whole numbers.
+Test scores are typically whole numbers (number of correct answers).
 Other numeric variables may require more precision and so will include a fractional/decimal component.
-If a variable does include a decimal component then it should always be entered with the same precision, the same number of digits to the right of the decimal.
+If a variable does include a decimal component, then it should always be entered with the same precision, the same number of digits to the right of the decimal.

-Another thing to keep in mind is that some types of standardized test scores are not actually numeric, even though they may appear to be.
+Another thing to keep in mind is that some types of standardized test scores are not actually numeric, even though they may appear to be at first glance.
 Age- and grade-equivalent scores are typically reported as numbers, at least within the body of their range.
 Although, at the upper or lower ends of these scales, the tabled values may be an inequality, or other not-strictly-numeric value.
 For example, the maximum grade-equivalent score on the Nelson-Denny Reading Test is “16+”.
-This is a cue that we are not dealing with actual numbers.
+The “+” is a cue that we are not dealing with actual numbers.
 In technical terms, age- and grade-equivalent scores are not on a ratio or interval scale of measurement, and so they should not be added, subtracted, or averaged.
 Properly speaking, age- and grade-equivalent scores are just labels for ordered categories.

 While category variables often have a small number of values, there are exceptions.
 Individual identification codes are one example.
 A school district might easily have distinct student IDs for thousands of students.

-Date variables: Dates are a surprisingly complicated type of data.
-The important thing to remember here is that you should be absolutely consistent in the format you use for entering them into your spreadsheet.
-Choose a format that is clear and then always use that format and no other.
+Dates are a surprisingly complicated type of data.
+An important thing to remember when working with dates is that you should be absolutely consistent in the format you use for entering them into your spreadsheet.
+Choose a format that is unambiguous and clear and then always use that format and no other.
 Sadly, Excel often makes a mess of dates (it’s trying to be helpful but, you know…).
 One way to avoid that is to tell your spreadsheet to format date columns as “text” when you first set up your table (after you put your column names in the first row, before you enter any data!).
 In Excel, you can do this by right clicking the letter at the top of a date column, select “format cells” from the drop-down menu, and select “text”.
 The process is similar in other spreadsheet programs.
-Regardless, I recommend that when entering dates you use a format like
+Regardless, I recommend that when entering dates, you use a format like

-Jan 25, 2001.
+jan 25, 2001.
 Avoid representing the month as a number.
 In my experience, formats like 01/25/2001 are more likely to lead to entry errors.
 In many cases you may only need to include a year, or a month and year, in your data.
-In those cases, it’s often best to put each component in its own column.

-Binary variables: A binary variable is one which can have one of two values.
+A binary variable is one which can have one of two values.
 It is really a special case of category variable.
 It might appear to be numeric, in which case the values will typically be 1 and 0 (but not always).
-It might be a category variable with values like
+It might be a more obvious category variable with values like

-0to “no”.
-There were good reasons to do this in the past, when analysis programs were simpler and less powerful, but these days it’s not necessary.
+0 to “male”.
+There were good reasons to do this, when analysis programs were simpler and less powerful, but these days it’s not necessary.
 What’s more, using numbers for category labels can lead to errors.
 Data entry errors can arise because translation from a verbal label to numerical label makes it more difficult for whomever is doing data entry to keep things straight.
 But errors can also arise when interpreting numerical labels in an existing data set because the numbers generally don’t have an intuitive correspondence to their meaning.
 Use meaningful labels for categories.

 Text variables are more complicated to analyze than the preceding types and you may not often see them, but you should be aware that they exist and need to be handled differently from “category” type variables.

-Other: Addresses, names, and such are closer to “text” type variables than anything else.
+Addresses, names, and such are closer to “text” type variables than anything else.
 I would not apply a “lower-case rule”, as for category variables, for names of people, streets, towns, and so on, because capitalization might be considered a natural part of the name of a person or thing.
 It is often appropriate to break down these types of information into separate fields.
 Names might be entered as

-For a numeric variable, its name should include an indication of its units:
+For a numeric field, its name should include an indication of its units:

 age.months(age in months),